Juillermo/ABC/README.md

 # Associations Beyond Chance

 This repository provides code linked to the paper [*"Multimorbidity analysis with low condition counts: a robust Bayesian approach for small but important subgroups"*](https://authors.elsevier.com/sd/article/S2352396424001166).
+If you use this code, please cite the paper.

 While the code is in *python*, Bayesian inference is performed via [Stan](http://mc-stan.org) through the package `cmdstanpy`, providing a python API to the *Stan* library.